Top Puerto Rican Festivals: Celebrating Culture, Music, and Cuisine

 Fiestas de la Calle San Sebastián

 The biggest bash on the island, Fiestas de la Calle San Sebastián, takes over Old San Juan on the third weekend in January.
-This free street festival is packed with local artists, , dancing, and circus acts.
+This free street festival is packed with local artists, live music, dancing, and circus acts.
 It unofficially ends the longest Christmas season.
 For more on parades, check out Puerto Rican festival parades.

-Carnaval Ponceño Highlights
+Ponceño Highlights

 Carnaval Ponceño in Ponce is Puerto Rico’s version of Mardi Gras.
 This weeklong party features colorful parades, masked participants called vejigantes, a masquerade ball, and the Burial of the Sardine to kick off Lent.
 Curious about the history?
 Head to Puerto Rican festival history.